blaiddyd/anime-list-whee/README.md

 - Unit tests with good ol RTL
 - E2E tests with Playwright or Cypress
 - Bug with the review accordions not closing after clicking, pretty bad user experience
-- Proper redirects :/ Because Next is pretty strict with that stuff...
+- Proper redirects :/ Because next middleware is too a bit strange with cookie caching and such ...
-...
 And many more things I am definitely missing!

 ## Deployment